Love heading out on the lake with your friends, family, and a couple of kayaks?

 - Maps of the boating routes and portage trails

-Plus, it’s a perfect location for animal lovers since there’s an abundant amount of wildlife in the park.
+Plus, it’s a perfect location for animal lovers since wildlife sightings are common in the park.
 Get ready to see deer, beavers, otters, and even moose!

 Learn more about this kayaking destination here.